nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 ---

-Like many of you, my morning starts with coffee, catching up on news and then getting into work: Read/reply to emails, look at my calendar, plan my day and then move on to work tasks.
+Like many of you, my morning starts with coffee, catching up on news and then getting into work: Reading/replying to emails, looking at my calendar, planning my day and then moving on to work tasks.
+Pretty normal morning routine, right?

 Except that for the last week, I've been doing the above in a magical cave, a log cabin overlooking a mountain, a space station orbiting the Earth, and many more exotic locations.